 Where is everything?
 Please refer to the South Jenny Lake area map to locate the visitor center, lake, boat dock, restrooms, store, ranger station and campground; and the park map for general information.

-What kind of boating opportunities are available?Jenny Lake Boating offers shuttle services across Jenny Lake, canoe and kayak rentals, and an evening cruise.
+What kind of boating opportunities are available?Jenny Lake Boating offers shuttle services across Jenny Lake, scenic cruises on Jenny Lake, and canoe and kayak rentals.

 The Jenny Lake Visitor Center: Harrison Crandall homesteaded in 1924 near the Cathedral Group Turnout.
 He became the park's unofficial photographer using this cabin as his studio for many years.
 This is the cabin's third location.

 The Jenny Lake Ranger Station: Lee Manges built his homestead cabin in 1925 near Windy Point.
 Rangers relocated the cabin turning it into the park's first ranger station and museum in 1930.

 Jenny Lake name: The name Jenny Lake dates back to the Hayden Expedition of 1872 when Jenny Leigh, Shoshone Indian wife of Richard "Beaver Dick" Leigh, assisted the expedition.